haera/HACS408E/site/content/schedule/week-02/lab-2.md

 ---
-title: "Lab 2: Disassembly 1"
+title: "Lab 2: ELF Info"
 type: docs
 weight: 2
 ---

-Introductory static analysis lab.
+Use `nm`, `objdump`, `readelf` to analyze the two ELF binaries from the previous lab.